Evawn/FRAGCODER/README-DOCKER.md

-# Docker Setup Guide for Shader Playground
+# Docker Setup Guide for FRAGCODER

-This guide will help you run Shader Playground using Docker and Docker Compose.
+This guide will help you run FRAGCODER using Docker and Docker Compose.
 The setup includes three services: PostgreSQL database, Express backend API, and React frontend served by nginx.

 ## Prerequisites